Time Use Studies

 Although interest in this approach often starts with an emphasis on the cost calculator, stakeholders also find great value in the time use data and what it says about the work being done on a day-to-day basis.
 For example, in one state where we have done time use studies, evidence showed that length of stay and how much time was spent in face-to-face work with children and families were linked.
 Leadership identified the type of indirect tasks that were taking up a disproportionate share of workers’ time and decided to invest in additional support staff in those regions so caseworkers could now spend more time in direct contact with children and families.

-The Data Center team has finished time use studies in three child welfare systems and is currently working on time use studies in two additional states.
+The Data Center team has finished time use studies in five child welfare systems and is currently working on a time use study in an additional jurisdiction.
 The Data Center also has a strategic partnership with Oxford University’s REES Center, continuously advancing the Cost Calculator for Children’s Services work.
 For more information about this work, contact Dr. Feldman.